 What shall I look for in a mirror dashcam?

 The priority should be video quality.
 The higher quality the better, and 1080p (HD) should be perfectly acceptable.
 Although 4K would be a massive bonus if you need to read a number plate from far away.
-A wider lens (120+ degrees) will give you more coverage and a better view when watching back the footage.
+A wider lens (120 degrees or higher) will give you more coverage and a better view when watching back the footage.
 Mind you, if coverage is your number 1 priority, then a dual dashcam might be your answer.

 Another feature to think about is a G-Sensor.
 When triggered by excessive g-force (like in a crash or emergency stop), it will ensure that that footage is saved and will not be written over.
 This neatly brings us to Parking Mode.
 Even some dashcams under £100 will have this feature.
 Effectively, the camera will start recording if your car is hit when parked up.
 A great feature to have if someone drives off after an accident.